sonata-nfv/tng-slice-mngr/README.md

 # tng-slice-mngr
 * Description: 5GTANGO Service Platform Slice Manager
 * Version: 1.0
-* Features:
+* Actions:
     * Network Slice Tempalte Management (create, check, update, delete).
-    * Network Slice Instantiation Management (create, check, update, terminate).
+    * Network Slice Instantiation Management (create/instantiate, check, update, terminate, delete).

 ## Network Slice Theory
 A Network Slice Instance (NSI) is defined in by Mschner K. et all Hedmar, P. in _Description of network slicing concept._ (NGMN  Alliance  document, January 2016) as a set of network functions and the resources for these network functions which are arranged and configured, forming a complete logical network, which meets certain characteristics in terms of available bandwidth, latency, or QoS, among others described in 5QI (5G QoS Indicator).
 Our component follows ETSI EVE 012 approach to combine 3GPP Network Slices and ETSI NFV network services.
 More information is provided at the wiki.
+* Features:
+    * Network Slice Service Composition: link all the Networks Services within a Netwrok Slice
+    * Network Slice Service Sharing: Share Network Services among Network Slices

 ## Network Slice Manager Information
 Here there is the documentation about the Network Slice Manager module belonging to SONATA (by 5GTango), both in terms of its internal design and usage.